What do I do, if I need to see a doctor, and Dr Baird is not available?

 When booking your appointment, please tell the receptionist if you wish to have an interpreter for your consultation, and the language required.

 Standard consultations are booked at 15 minute intervals.
-Standard consultations are appropriate for straightforward matters.
+Standard consultations are appropriate for one or two straightforward problems.

-Long consultations are booked for 30 minutes or 45 minutes.
+Long consultations are booked for 30 minutes.
 Long consultations are recommended for consultations that will involve one or more of the following: new patient, complex problems, several problems, insurance (or similar) medical examination, minor surgical procedure, cervical screening test, or comprehensive health check.

-Depending on the nature of your consultation, you may be asked to arrange a follow-up consultation for review of symptoms or for review of results.
+Depending on the nature of your consultation, you may be asked to arrange a follow-up consultation if there has not been time to address all problems satisfactorily, for review of symptoms or for review of results.

 If it is not possible to address your problems and your needs thoroughly and completely within the time for the consultation, you will be asked to make an appointment for a further consultation to continue your assessment and management.